At Peru temple site, archaeologists explore 3,000-year-old 'condor's passageway'

 The latest Chavin discoveries focus on a hallway inside a southern portion of the temple that was sealed due to what archaeologists believe was its structural weakness, but that now offers a glimpse into the earliest days of the Chavin.

-"What we have here has been frozen in time," lead archaeologist John Rick told Reuters.
+"What we have here has been frozen in time," lead archeologist John Rick told Reuters.

-A large ceramic piece weighing some 17kg decorated with what appears to be a condor's head and wings has been found in the passageway, along with a ceramic bowl, both unearthed in May 2022 when the entrance was uncovered.
+A large ceramic piece weighing some 37 pounds (17 kg) decorated with what appears to be a condor's head and wings has been found in the passageway, along with a ceramic bowl, both unearthed in May 2022 when the entrance was uncovered.

 The condor, one of the largest birds in the world, was associated with power and prosperity in ancient Andean cultures.